getodk/docs/docs/form-operators-functions.rst

 .. function:: extract-signed(string, public-key)

-  Given a base64-encoded, signed string and public key as inputs, verifies that the first 64 bytes are a valid `Ed25519 <https://en.wikipedia.org/wiki/EdDSA> signature`_.
+  Given a base64-encoded, signed string and public key as inputs, verifies that the first 64 bytes are a valid `Ed25519 signature <https://en.wikipedia.org/wiki/EdDSA>`_.
 If the signature is valid, returns the message (non-signature) portion of the contents as a UTF-8 string.
 If the signature is not valid, returns an empty string.

 .. _math-functions: